Rauloigs/Stock-Analysis/README.md

 2. You can approach to something specific with something general.
 So in other words, with something general you approach to many specific situations.

 Disadvantage:
-1. I takes time and two *Office Hours* to make it happen.
+1. It takes time and two *Office Hours* to make it happen.
 2. Just kidding (sorry if not funny).
 You can get lost, because you use a little bit more variables and less specific names for the variables.
-Which means you need to be conscious of were those variables / principles are going to be refected.
+Which means you need to be conscious of where those variables / principles are going to be refected.

 ### How do these pros and cons apply to refactoring the original VBA script?